seanredmond/heniautos/guide/festival-calendar-basics.md

 The diagram for the year looks like this:
 ![406/5 BCE](img/406.png)

 If you require accuracy, for scholary or other reasons, you need to take care with intercalations.
-These astronomical calculations are a good guide, but in the abscence of historical evidence we cannot be sure that any year was ordinary or intercalary.
+These astronomical calculations are a good guide, but in the absence of historical evidence we cannot be sure that any year was ordinary or intercalary.
 We are not sure how the Athenians decided when to intercalate not do we know how much they were concerned with astronomical accuracy.

 When a new moon is very close to the solstice, when and how the moon was observed becomes very important.
 Take the years 321-319, for instance.
 If we give `heniautos` two years, a start year and an end year, it will generate the calendar for all years in the range.
 This is most useful with the `-y` or year summary option but works with others as well.
 The fields in the year summary are the Athenian year, whether the year is ordinary (O) or intercalary (I), and the Julian date of the first day of the year.

     > heniautos 321 319 -y
          Year     | Y |      Start      | Days